OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 - Also, specify the addresses we don't want to reach.
 In this case, we are not interested in the code block that prints the "Incorrect serial" message at `0x00001854`.

-> Note that the Angr loader will load the PIE executable with a base address of `0x400000`, add the above identified offsets while passing it to Angr.
+> Note that the Angr loader will load the PIE executable with a base address of `0x400000`, which needs to be added to the offsets from Cutter before passing it to Angr.

 The final solution script is presented below: